Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 https://abc123.ngrok-free.app/mcp). - Open Advanced settings.

-- Enter your OAuth Client ID and Client Secret.
+- Enter your OAuth Client ID and (optionally) Client Secret.
+The Client Secret field is optional because some setups use public clients.

 - Save.